My Child Has Been Diagnosed with Dyslexia...Now What?

 There is a two bases approach for helping your child close academic gaps.
 These two bases come together to support your child's success in the classroom.

 The first base is getting appropriate accommodations and/or modifications put into place within the school.
-If you need help getting appropriate accommodations we are happy to help.
-You can also sign up for our Education Roadmap to get a step-by-step breakdown of how to request help or accommodations in the school as well as how to support your child beyond the classroom.
+If you need help getting appropriate accommodations we are happy to help!
+Click here to learn more about how we work with families.

 The second base is getting your child intervention with evidenced-based reading support.